-For financial instruments measured at amortised cost, the Group first applies the practical expedient as described in note 3.3 (ad), to reflect the change in the referenced interest rate from an IBOR to a RFR.
+For financial instruments measured at amortised cost, the Group first applies the practical expedient to reflect the change in the referenced interest rate from an IBOR to a RFR.
 Second, for any changes not covered by the practical expedient, the Group applies judgement to assess whether the changes are substantial and if they are, the financial instrument is derecognised and a new financial instrument is recognised.
 If the changes are not substantial, the Group adjusts the gross carrying amount of the financial instrument by the present value of the changes not covered by the practical expedient, discounted using the revised Effective Interest Rate (EIR).